TSFoster/elpc/content/code-of-conduct.md

 **Cancellations**

 * Cancellations should be made by declining the event in Spond with a reason.
-* For cancellations made more than 24 hours before the session a credit for the session fee will be noted for the person cancelling.
+* For cancellations made more than 24 hours before the session a credit for the session fee can be given.
 The credit can be used for a future session.
 * For cancellations made less than 24 hours before the session no credit will be given.
 * If there are mitigating circumstances for a late cancellation, please contact a committee member through Spond and consideration will be given to making an exception regarding the refund.
+* For any cancellation, if you want a credit, please message the Treasurer directly in Spond.
+A credit will not be applied unless the Treasurer receives a request.
+* Credits are not transferable between members.
 * The committee will look to take action against people who are persistent late cancellers or no shows.

 In summary, be a positive-minded player.
 This is YOUR CLUB, support it and strive to make it better.